asolda/DPanicSpreading/README.md

 # DPanicSpreading
-Simulation of people's reaction to a catastrofic event using DMASON
+Simulation of people's reaction to a catastrofic event using DMASON.

 For information abour DMASON: https://github.com/isislab-unisa/dmason